Photo: Photo by Ben Jacobson (Kranar Drogin), CC BY-SA 3.0 via Wikimedia Commons · CC BY-SA 3.0

 A frequently-cited visitor account describes a woman walking past the crew sleeping quarters who reported having an earring snatched from her ear by an unseen force.
 The account is anonymous but has been repeated in multiple regional paranormal compilations.

-The paranormal reports are usually associated with the documented combat history of the ship — particularly the eight crewmen killed in the 1943 friendly-fire incident and the two workers killed during the ship's Norfolk construction.
+The paranormal reports are usually associated with the documented combat history of the ship — particularly the five crewmen killed in the February 1944 friendly-fire incident.
 The Battleship Commission's official refusal to endorse the paranormal narrative is unusual among major American haunted-tourism museum sites; many comparable museum ships actively cultivate paranormal-investigation programming.

 The USS Alabama has appeared in regional paranormal television features.
 Visitors arriving for the military history will find one of the most accessible major World War II warship preservations in the United States; visitors arriving with paranormal interest will find substantial visitor-account material but no institutional accommodation.